Why maneuvers matter in Optimsit sailing?

 Video link: Watch here

-If these components are well-practiced:
+If these components are well-practiced and automatic:

 - Sheeting